 If you discover an error on your CLUE report, for example, an invalid claim report or an incorrect loss payment, you can contact LexisNexis directly by calling 888-497-0011 or 866-312-8076 and report the problem.
 LexisNexis will then contact the insurance company on your behalf, ask for clarification on the matter, and notify you of the results within 30 days.
 If you feel an item in the C.L.U.E. report deserves an explanation, you may submit a personal statement that LexisNexis will add to all future C.L.U.E. reports.

 It's also wise to check your driving record for the same reasons.
 Car insurance companies review your driving record and if you have accidents or violations, or both, the insurance company will determine there is a good chance you will file claims, which costs the company money.
 That means the insurance company will charge you more to help cover its expenses.

 You can contact your state department of motor vehicles to get a free copy of your driving record.
 Each state has its own procedure for correcting any errors on driver records.
 For example, in California if your driving record contains incorrect information about a traffic violation, you need to request a correction by completing a Driver License Record Correction Request.
 For accidents, you would fill out the Traffic Accident Record Correction Request.

-If you make corrections to your Clue report and/or motor vehicle record then let your auto insurance company know so they can pull these reports again and obtain accurate information to rate you on for your car insurance premiums.
+If you make corrections to your CLUE report and/or motor vehicle record, notify your auto insurance company so it can pull these reports again and obtain accurate information to price your car insurance.